 The expression « chercher midi à quatorze heures » means to complicate one’s life unnecessarily by bringing difficulties where there are none.
 Its origins date back to the 16th century and it is still commonly used today to illustrate a tendency to want to overanalyze or overthink.
 So, the next time you hesitate to keep it simple, remember: inutile de chercher midi à quatorze heures !

-Ready to start your apprenticeship?
+Ready to improve your conversational French?
 Let’s go !

 Legal notice